Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Backgrounds

 where $\Phi$ and $\phi$ are the standard normal cumulative and density functions respectively.
 As can be seen from the formula, the EI function is a nonlinear combination of the Gaussian process mean and variance.

-The EI function of the one-dimensional example is shown in Fig.~\ref{fig_GP_EI} (b), where the solid line is the EI acquisition function and the open circles are the sample points.
+The EI function of the one-dimensional example demonstrated in Fig.~\ref{fig_GP}(a) is shown in Fig.~\ref{fig_GP}(b).
 We can see that the EI function is zero at sampled points because sampling at these already evaluated points brings no improvement.
 We can also see that the EI function is high at places where the Gaussian process mean is low and the variance is high.